-The evaluation (9) by numerical quadrature is based on the intersections of $\sigma(x,y) = 0$ with the boundary of the cell.
-We determine these intersections by linear interpolation of the function values of τ at the vertices of the cell.
-This defines σ up to a scalar factor.
+The evaluation of (9) using numerical quadrature is based on the intersections of $\sigma(x,y)=0$ with the boundary of the cell.
+We determine these intersections by linear interpolation of the function values of $\tau$ at the vertices of the cell.
 Fig. 5 shows examples for this approximation.
-For this choice of σ , the linearized integral 9 belongs to the same base case as the original integral (7).
+For this choice of $\sigma$ , the linearized integral (9) belongs to the same base case as the original integral (7).

-For the quadrilateral case we proceed as follows: First, we construct a bilinear parameterization of K{σ} .
+For the quadrilateral case we proceed as follows: First, we construct a bilinear parameterization of $K{\sigma}$ .
 Second, we transform the integral to the associated parameter domain and evaluate its value using Gauss quadrature with n evaluations per parametric direction, where n is chosen by the user.
 The triangular case is dealt with analogously, by using a parameterization with a singularity at the involved cell vertex.
 In the pentagonal case, the identity allows to evaluate (9) by combining results for the untrimmed and the triangular case.